 Self Lock helps protect you from employment-related identity fraud.

-Self Lock is the unique feature that lets you protect your identity in E-Verify and Self Check by placing a "lock" on your Social Security number (SSN).
-This helps prevent anyone else from using your SSN to try to get a job with an E-Verify employer.
-If an employer enters your locked SSN in E-Verify to confirm employment authorization, it will result in an E-Verify mismatch, called a Tentative Nonconfirmation (TNC).
-With Self Lock, you are always in control - you can unlock your SSN any time a new employer needs to verify your employment authorization in E-Verify.
-Your Self Lock remains active as long as your account remains valid and you have not unlocked your SSN.
+Self Lock is the unique feature that lets you protect your identity in E-Verify and Self Check by placing a "lock" in E-Verify on your Social Security number (SSN).
+This helps prevent anyone else from using your SSN for an E-Verify case.
+If an employer enters your locked SSN in E-Verify to confirm employment authorization, it will result in an E-Verify Tentative Nonconfirmation (mismatch).
+With Self Lock, you are always in control - you can unlock your SSN any time a new employer needs to confirm your employment authorization in E-Verify.
+Your Self Lock remains active as long as your account remains valid, and you have not unlocked your SSN.
 The Self Lock feature is only available to myE-Verify account holders.

 Why Use Self Lock

 Employment-related identity fraud could mean that someone else is working under your identity and using your SSN.
-If this happens, someone else’s wages are being reported in your name to the Internal Revenue Service, the Social Security Administration and other authorities.
+If this happens, someone else’s wages could be reported in your name to the Internal Revenue Service, the Social Security Administration, and other authorities.
 By using Self Lock, you can block someone from committing this fraud if they start working for an E-Verify employer.
 Even if you are not currently working, you may want to protect your SSN and identity with Self Lock.